- /etc/syslog.conf

 syslog-ng and rsyslog

-, started in 1998, extends the initial syslog
+syslog-ng, started in 1998, extends the initial syslog protocol with new

-, started in 2004, also extends the initial syslog
+rsyslog, started in 2004, also extends the initial syslog protocol with

 additional features, such as rule based filtering, incoming messages filtering